 Si Phum, Mueang, Chiang Mai District, Chiang Mai 50200

-This guy makes the best Thai Iced tea you will ever taste.
+This guy from Republic Coffee makes the best Thai Iced tea you will ever taste.
 I promise you that.
 I passed this place everyday on the way to and from my hostel and went EVERY.
 SINGLE.
 MORNING to get an iced tea.

-The large orange van is hard to miss – grab a drink to go or sit at one of the picnic tables and enjoy the tea while journaling or mapping out a plan for the day.
+The large orange van is hard to miss.
+So grab a drink to go or sit at one of the picnic tables and enjoy the tea.
+It’s a great place to journal or map out a plan for the day.
 You won’t regret making this a daily routine.

-This guy was such an essential part of mine and my friends daily routine in Chiang Mai, we just had to get a selfie with him.
+This guy was such an essential part of mine and my friends daily routine in Chiang Mai.
+Of course we just had to get a selfie with him.

 Location: 7/1 Rahadamnoen Rd Soi 5

-I don’t believe they have anything on the menu that isn’t good or wouldn’t be worth ordering, but this was by far my favorite place to have Khao Soi (the best dish in Thailand).
+I don’t believe they have anything on the menu that isn’t good or wouldn’t be worth ordering.
+However, this was by far my favorite place to have Khao Soi (the best dish in Thailand).

-It’s a good idea to go with a couple people to order a lot and share as me and my best friend could barely finish everything we got for just the two of us.
+It’s a good idea to go with a couple people to order a lot and share.
+Me and my best friend could barely finish everything we got for just the two of us.
 The papaya salad and spicy northern sausage plate are to die for.

-The only thing I wouldn’t have ordered again was the glass noodle dish (a little too bland for my taste buds – I love my food spicy).
+The only thing I wouldn’t have ordered again was the glass noodle dish.
+It was a little too bland for my taste buds.
+I love my food spicy!

 Location: Chang Phuek Market

-You might know this place from an episode of Anthony Bourdain Part’s Unknown.
+You might know this famous Khao Kha Moo place from an episode of Anthony Bourdain Part’s Unknown.
 It was how I heard about it.
 Although I didn’t love every place Anthony Bourdain told me to go, this place is five thousand percent worth the hype and easy to spot by the owner wearing her staple cowboy hat.

 There’s just one thing on the menu so get your steaming plate of rice and pork legs (so tender they literally melt in your mouth), add some spicy sauce and enjoy the half a minute it will take you to eat all of it.